microsoft/AL-Go/Scenarios/AddPowerPlatformProject.md

-# Create a New Business Central and Power Platform Project
+# (preview) Create a New Business Central and Power Platform Project

 ## Prerequisites
 - Valid Business Central license